Addictions Therapy: Binge Drinking, Drug Abuse, Behavioral Compulsions & Beyond

 Working with experienced therapists familiar with addictions counseling can help you improve your sense of well-being, as you learn healthy ways to set boundaries, improve your stress management, and learn the differences between what it means to care for someone versus enable their unhealthy behavior.
 This counseling may take place as a family or couples therapy session, or you may find it most helpful to meet one-on-one.
 Most of our clients benefit from a private, confidential space to begin to explore concerns.
 You may even ask yourself “Am I Codependent?”

 In some cases, you may want to discuss your options for planning an intervention.
 Ms. Ford is available to walk you through this option.
 Please call her directly for more details.

 Even if your loved one refuses to seek help for themselves, you do not have to suffer alone.
 Therapy will help you regain control and peace over your own life.

 Q: What if I have a DUI?

 A: Having one or several DUI convictions may be an indication you have more of a problem than you think.
-Ms. Ford and her associate counselors can assist you in identifying and resolving any drinking problems or drug use that may have to lead up to a DUI, DWI or reckless driving charge.
+Ms. Ford and her associate counselors can assist you in identifying and resolving any drinking problems or drug use that may have led up to a DUI, DWI, or reckless driving charge.